Image generated with Google Gemini (2026).

 What Is Goodhart’s Law?

-Any statistical regularity will tend to collapse once pressure is placed on it for control purposes (Goodhart, 1975).
-That observation came from monetary policy.
-The Bank of England was targeting money supply figures as a lever for steering the broader economy.
-Once those figures became a target, the relationship with the underlying economy broke down.
+Here’s the academic version.
+“Any statistical regularity will tend to collapse once pressure is placed on it for control purposes” [1].
+Charles Goodhart was writing about British monetary policy.
+The Bank of England targeted money supply figures to steer the economy.
+Once those figures became a target, their relationship with the underlying economy broke down.

-The same pattern appears in social science.
-The more any quantitative indicator is used for high-stakes decision-making, the more subject it becomes to corruption pressures and the more it distorts the processes it was meant to monitor (Campbell, 1979).
-Goodhart’s Law names the technical failure.
-Campbell’s Law names the organizational pressure that causes it.
+Campbell’s Law names the organizational pressure behind the same pattern.
+“The more any quantitative social indicator is used for social decision-making, the more subject it will be to corruption pressures and the more apt it is to distort and corrupt the social processes it is intended to monitor” [3].
+Goodhart names the technical failure.
+Campbell names the incentive structure that causes it.

 The measurement determines the behavior.
 The stated goal is irrelevant if the measurement doesn’t track it.
-Rewarding A while hoping for B is the underlying folly (Kerr, 1975).

 Where Engineering Metrics Break